 On your second day, join a thrilling bicycle tour of Singapore.
 There are plenty of bicycle tours offered in the city so make sure to check out reviews online.
 Bicycle tours will allow you to see how Singaporeans live, eat and work.
 You will be taken to local neighborhoods, historic landmarks and other significant places in the city.
 You will be able to visit Kampong Glam, the traditional Malay-Muslim quarter of Singapore.

 In the afternoon, go on a do-it-yourself gastronomic adventure in Chinatown.
 You may also join a food tour if you want a learn about Singaporean cuisine from a knowledgeable tour guide.
 Singapore’s multi-ethnic culture and heritage resulted to a diverse and colorful cuisine which boasts its very unique flavor.
 Some of Singapore delicacies include Hokkien noodles, Satay, Roti Prata (Indian pizza), Fried Kway Tiao (fried black noodles) and Rojak.
-After all that exploration, make your way to Ding Dong Restaurant (23 Ann Siang Rd, Singapore; tel:+65 6557 0189) located in a lively area known as Ann Siang Hill and Club Street for interesting cocktail and wide range of Asian cuisines.
+After all that exploration, make your way to Ding Dong Restaurant (23 Ann Siang Rd; tel:+65 6557 0189) located in a lively area known as Ann Siang Hill and Club Street for interesting cocktail and wide range of Asian cuisines.

 Day 3: Shopping meets Nature